shohinsan/sjsu_cmpe_131/alpha/Specification.md

 - User will be able to view their mind map

 ### Alternate Sequences
-- User inputs an extreme word count

 ### Alternate Trigger
 - First time using Mind Map of Flash Cards
 ### Alternate Postconditions
-- User doesn’t have flash cards
+- User does not have flash cards
 ---

 ### 8. Render Markdown Notes